ncphillips/truecoders.io/_coders/harshith-julapelli.markdown

     email system so that employee/user will get the notification of email or SMS to their email client which is installed at his/her work stations.
 education:
-- school: University of Central Missouri
+- institution: University of Central Missouri
   degree: Master of Computer Science
   end_date: 2016-12-01 00:00:00 -06:00
   location: Warrensburg, MO